Spuriosity1/Spuriosity1.github.io/_posts/2022-03-22-commutation.md

 If you're trying to follow along with the [kitaev seminar series]({% link _posts/2022-03-19-ising-chain-1.md %}), then you may have started to notice that dealing with massive strings of commutators is a pain.
-Generally, the process of simplifying an operator expression is quite mechainical:
+Generally, the process of simplifying an operator expression is quite mechanical:

 1. Write down the expression.
 2. Rearrange everything until it's in the same order.